stuart-brown/ArduinoShutterSpeedTester/README.md

 #### Laser Diodes
 The laser diodes are now housed in a ball joint, with each ball clamped down by a small rectangular block.
 This allow each laser to be adjusted and aimed at the corresponding laser sensor individually.
+The knot in the cable has been replaced by a proper cable strain relief block that clamps the cable.

 <div style="text-align: center;">
 <img